calinalexandru/chord-illustrator-js/README.md

 ## Usage in Node.js

 The library is tightly coupled with `window.document`.
-To use it on Node.js, you may want to import something like [jsdom](https://github.com/jsdom/jsdom), which implements DOM standards.
+To use it on Node.js, you may want to import something like [jsdom](https://github.com/jsdom/jsdom).

 ```js
 import { JSDOM } from 'jsdom';